georgeboholteanu/food-ordering/README.md

 ![DOCKER](https://img.shields.io/badge/docker-black?style=for-the-badge&logo=docker)
 [![VERCEL](https://img.shields.io/badge/vercel-black?style=for-the-badge&logo=vercel&logoColor=white)](https://food-ordering-ten.vercel.app)

-## Food Ordering App using NextJs, Docker and Prisma
+## Food Ordering App using NextJs, Clerk Auth and Prisma

 ### **Deployed on VERCEL** : [Food Ordering](https://food-ordering-ten.vercel.app)

-The app is meant to simulate making table reservations and placing orders at a restaurant.
+The app can be used as restaurant website where users can login on the app and place orders.
+They can check what is available in the food menu, verify placed orders or reserve a table in the restaurant.

 ### Mockup